free-ghz/dreamwiki/leads.md

 - sottunga (small island next to åland)
 - "nephelometer", a tool, redefine it.
 - galatic_underworld [milky graveyard dead stars](https://phys.org/news/2022-09-milky-graveyard-dead-stars.html)
+- to drink even one sip will make you bleed from the lips (but in a good way)

 ## Tags